koush/docs.scrypted.app/maintenance/cluster.md

 When adding a client, install Scrypted as usual.
 Account creation is not necessary.
 Once the server is running, create and edit Scrypted `.env` configuration file:

 ::: tip
-When using the Scrypted Desktop App as a Cluster Client, it must be started in Server Mode.
+When using the Scrypted Desktop App as a Cluster Client, the initial setup must be configured to use Scrypted Server Mode.
 The startup mode can be changed in the app's system menu via `Reset Startup Settings`.
+After configuring the `.env` below the the the Desktop app will join the cluster as a client.
 :::

 <!--@include: ../parts/cluster-setup-env.md-->